Space Launch Complex 2

 SLC-2 was refurbished in 1992 by raising the tower 12 feet to accommodate the larger Delta 2 model.
 Among the more recent upgrades to the complex is an automated Advanced Launch Control System (ALCS).
 ALCS provides greater availability of system status information to all operators through a commercial computer workstation on a high-speed fiber optic computer network.

-After a six-year hiatus, launch activities at SLC-2 resumed on Nov.
+After a six-year hiatus, Boeing resumed launch activities at SLC-2 on Nov.
 3, 1995 with a successful Delta 2 launch for NASA of the Canadian RADARSAT scientific Earth observation satellite.

-In addition to NASA and Department of Defense payloads, Delta has launched the majority of the Iridium global telecommunications network satellites, using 12 Delta 2 rockets.
+In addition to NASA and Department of Defense payloads, Boeing has launched the majority of the Iridium global telecommunications network satellites, using 12 Delta 2 rockets.